The sportsman's dream

 Excludes

-Selene sits on the southwest coast of Kea just a short stroll from the gorgeous sandy beach of Kambi.
+Selene sits on the southwest coast of Kea just a short drive from the gorgeous sandy beach of Kambi and about 15 minutes from the village of Pisses, which has a small mini-market and a traditional taverna.

 Kea is the closest Cycladic island to Athens so relatively easy to reach.
 This proximity also makes it popular with residents of Greece’s capital, many of whom have chosen the island for their holiday homes.
 They are also drawn by the many fabulous beaches and the charming scenery, much of which, especially around the coast, is planted with vines and fruit trees.
 In the rolling hills of the centre, meanwhile, one will find ancient mule tracks, monasteries, fascinating rock formations and windmills.